Important announcement

 These are areas where pollutants may exceed acceptable levels and further action may be needed.
 We have one Air Quality Management Area in Bishopbriggs.

-Smoke control areas and Wood burning stoves
+Smoke control areas and wood burning stoves

 Large areas of East Dunbartonshire are Smoke Control Areas which means it is an offence to burn unauthorised fuel unless it is used in an exempt appliance in these designated areas.
+View Smoke Control Areas in East Dunbartonshire.

 It is becoming increasingly popular for households to install alternative heat and power sources in their homes.
 Environmental Health have experienced an increase in complaints about smoke and odour from domestic burning of solid fuel – particularly wood burning stoves.